iwatakeshi/dotenv2/README.md

 Load environment variables with ease.

 Dotenv is a library similar to [motdotla's Dotenv](https://github.com/motdotla/dotenv).
-However, this library supports multiline strings and the `export` reserved word.
+However, this library adds support for the `export` reserved word.
 In addition, this library is a little stricter in that the enviroment key-pair must be consistent since it uses a handwritten lexer and parser.

 ## Usage